Kate Beckinsale: 1991–1997: Early acting roles

 Beckinsale next starred in an ITV adaptation of Jane Austen's Emma, playing Emma to Mark Strong's Mr Knightley and Samantha Morton's Harriet Smith.
 "You shouldn't necessarily like Emma," Beckinsale has said of her character.
 "You do love her, but in the way the family of a young girl could be exasperated by her outrageous behaviour and still love her."
 The programme was aired in autumn 1996, just months after Gwyneth Paltrow had starred in a film adaptation of the same story.
 Caryn James of The New York Times felt that while "Ms. Beckinsale's Emma is plainer looking than Ms. Paltrow's," she is "altogether more believable and funnier."
 Jonathan Brown of The Independent has described Beckinsale's interpretation as "the most enduring modern performance" as Emma.

 In 1997, Beckinsale appeared opposite Stuart Townsend in the comedy Shooting Fish, one of the most commercially successful British films of that year.
 "I'd just had my wisdom teeth out," Beckinsale later recalled of the initial audition.
 "I was also on very strong painkillers, so it was not the most conventional of meetings."
-Elley wrote of "an incredibly laid-back performance" while Thomas felt she "just glows as an aristocrat facing disaster with considerable aplomb."
-She narrated Austen's Emma for Hodder & Stoughton AudioBooks and Diana Hendry's The Proposal for BBC Radio 4.
-Also in 1997, she played Juliet to Michael Sheen's Romeo in an AudioBook production of Romeo and Juliet, directed by Sheen.
+Elley wrote of "an incredibly laid-back performance."
+Thomas felt she "just glows as an aristocrat facing disaster with considerable aplomb."
+She narrated Austen's Emma for Hodder & Stoughton AudioBooks and Diana Hendry's "The Proposal" for BBC Radio 4.
+Also in 1997, she played Juliet to Michael Sheen's Romeo, in an audio production of Romeo and Juliet, directed by Sheen.

-In Beckinsale's last film before her move to the US, she starred as Alice in Channel 4's Alice through the Looking-Glass, released in July 1998.
+In Beckinsale's last film before her move to the US, she starred as Alice in Channel 4's Alice Through the Looking-Glass, released in July 1998.

 1998–2002: Move to Hollywood

 At this point in her career, Beckinsale began to seek work in the United States, something she has said wasn't "a conscious decision...
 My boyfriend was in a play on Broadway so that's why we ended up in New York, and my auditions happened to be for American films."
 She starred opposite Chloë Sevigny in 1998's The Last Days of Disco.
 The Whit Stillman film focused on a group of mostly Ivy League and Hampshire College graduates socialising in the Manhattan disco scene of the early 1980s.
-Beckinsale's attempt at an American accent was widely praised.
+Beckinsale's American accent was widely praised.
 Kenneth Turan of the Los Angeles Times felt her role as the bossy Charlotte was "beautifully played."
 Todd McCarthy of Variety was unimpressed by the film but noted that "compensations include Beckinsale, looking incredible in a succession of black dresses, whose character can get on your nerves even if the actress doesn't."
 Her performance earned her a London Critics' Circle Film Award.
 The film grossed $3 million worldwide.